Barcelona

 Final edition of the design proposals and the patterns manual in the morning.
 In the afternoon, a public presentation of the design proposals will be scheduled.
 In the evening a final group dinner will be organised.

-A bus will take the main group to Barcelona.
+A bus will take the main group to Porto.

 Find out more about the PREVIOUS editions of our Summer School